gigalixir/gigalixir-cli/docs/source/main.rst

 Deis Workflow is also really great platform and is very similar to Heroku, except you run it your own infrastructure.
 Because Deis is open source and runs on Kubernetes, you *could* make modifications to support node clustering and remote observer, but they won't work out of the box and hot upgrades would require some fundamental changes to the way Deis was designed to work.
 Even so, you'd still have to spend a lot of time solving problems that Gigalixir has already figured out for you.

 On the other hand, Heroku and Deis are more mature products that have been around much longer.
 They have more features, but we are working hard to fill in the holes.
 Heroku and Deis also support languages other than Elixir.
-Heroku has a web interface, databases as a service, and tons of add-ons.

 *I thought you weren't supposed to SSH into docker containers!?*
 ----------------------------------------------------------------